logo for organic-pet-digest.com

 Diagnosing Dog Diarrhea

-Dog diarrhea is simply diagnosed – your dog will have frequent, soft, fluid and often-uncontrollable bowel movements.
+Dog diarrhea is simply diagnosed – your dog will have frequent, soft, fluid-like and often-uncontrollable bowel movements.
 The feces are “runny” either because food is moving through your dog’s system so quickly that the colon doesn’t have time to absorb the normal amount of fluid or because more fluids are being secreted by the intestine.

-It’s the body’s natural way of moving unwanted or irritating contents through the system as fast as possible.
-(Another great example of your body trying to heal itself, which is what holistic medicine attempts to support!)
+It’s the body’s natural way of moving unwanted or irritating contents through the system as fast as possible (another great example of your body trying to heal itself, which is what holistic medicine attempts to support!).

 • Upper small intestines – inflammation or bleeding